 What happens if I commingle personal and business funds?

 For mystery shoppers operating as sole proprietors, the main risk is an audit headache.
 The IRS expects your business income and expenses to be clearly documented.
 Mixed accounts make that much harder to prove.
-If you have an LLC, mixing funds can actually undermine the legal protections the LLC provides — a concept called “piercing the corporate veil.”
-Either way, it’s a problem worth avoiding with a simple fix: keep it separate.
+If you have an LLC, mixing funds can undermine the legal protections the LLC provides.
+Lawyers call this “piercing the corporate veil.”
+Either way, the fix is simple: open a business bank account and keep it separate.

 Do I need both PayPal Business and Cash App Business?